nbrest/kamehouse/README.md

 ### Unzip

-- In linux it should be available out of the box
+- In most systems, it should be available out of the box
 - Used in deployment script to install kamehouse-cmd in **Windows** (Download an unzip tool and make sure unzip.exe is on the PATH)